Isopogon fletcheri

-Isopogon fletcheri, commonly known as Fletcher's drumsticks, is a species of plant in the family Proteaceae and is endemic to a restricted area in the Blue Mountains of New South Wales.
+Isopogon fletcheri, commonly known as Fletcher's drumsticks, is a species of flowering plant in the family Proteaceae and is endemic to a restricted area in the Blue Mountains of New South Wales.
 It is a bushy shrub with narrow egg-shaped to narrow lance-shaped leaves with the narrower end towards the base, and top-shaped to egg-shaped heads of yellowish or creamy green flowers.

 Description

 Isopogon fletcheri is an erect, bushy shrub that typically grows to a height of 1–1.5 m and has glabrous reddish brown branchlets.
 Its leaves are narrow egg-shaped to narrow lance-shaped or linear with the narrower end towards the base, 40–120 mm long and 5–20 mm wide and more or less sessile.
 The flowers are arranged in top-shaped to egg-shaped, sessile heads 20–25 mm long in diameter with overlapping egg-shaped involucral bracts at the base.
 The flowers are about 15 mm long, yellowish to creamy green and glabrous.
 Flowering occurs from September to November and the fruit is a hairy oval nut 2–3 mm long, fused with others in a more or less spherical cone up to 20 mm in diameter.
+It is the only species on the east coast to have an entire leaf margin.
+Other species in this genus on the east coast have divided or textured leaves.